[This flyover was updated on May 14, 2010]

 Until you've played Stonebridge a few times, it's impossible to know exactly where and where not to be.
 But as a quick guide, try to keep yourself on the pin-side of the 11th, 15th and 16th greens, and know the pin location on #14 before pitching up to the green.

-Also, the boomerang-shaped green at #12 is wide enough for the fringe and rough to cut off a badly placed shot on one end of the green from the cup on the other end.
+Also, the boomerang-shaped greens at #5 and #12 are wide enough for the fringe and rough to cut off a badly placed shot on one end of the green from the cup on the other end.

 NEARBY COURSES: